Chapter 440 — Health Districts; Port Hospitals

 (b) That allow for the consolidation of planning and reporting requirements of the authority under section 16 of this 2011 Act.
 [2011 c.418 §17]

 Sec.
 18. Report on implementation of regional health improvement plan.
-No later than the dates of the convening of the 2013 and of the 2015 Legislative Assemblies as specified in ORS 171.010, the Central Oregon Health Council shall report to the Seventy-seventh and Seventy-eighth Legislative Assemblies in the manner provided by ORS 192.245 about the results of the implementation of the regional health improvement plan adopted under section 16 of this 2011 Act.
+The Central Oregon Health Council shall report to the Seventy-ninth Legislative Assembly in the manner provided by ORS 192.245 about the results of the implementation of the regional health improvement plan adopted under section 16, chapter 418, Oregon Laws 2011.
 The report shall include, but is not limited to, performance measures of improvement of health outcomes, improvement in care and reductions in the cost of care.
-[2011 c.418 §18]
+[2011 c.418 §18; 2015 c.359 §5]